Contrast-Security-OSS/docs/content/admin/org_settings/API-credentials.md

 <a href="assets/images/Org-API-keys.png" rel="lightbox" title="Manage API keys in Organization Settings"><img class="thumbnail" src="assets/images/Org-API-keys.png"/></a>

-In the REST API section, view your **Organization Keys** - including your API key and Organization ID - and your **Agent Keys**.
+In the REST API section, view your **Organization Keys**, including your Organization ID and API key, and your **Agent Keys**, such as your Agent Service key.
 Rotate your API or Agent Service keys by clicking the links provided for each.
 You can also click the button to **Generate Sample API Request**.

 ## Learn More